 pH balance – both for body and skin

 Epsom salts are another name for magnesium sulphate and have been used as a home remedy since the seventeenth century.
 Formed in saline springs, they are a natural remedy for aches and pains as well as an essential beauty product.
-Today’s Epsom salts come from further afield than Surrey.
-They are predominantly mined from dolomite which is found in the Alps.

 What makes Epsom salts so special?

 The basis for their success as a restorative and healing treatment is their active magnesium content.
 Although magnesium is required by every cell in the body, most of the modern population is deficient.
 Epsom salts provide a quick way to replenish this vital nutrient.
 So how can Epsom salts be of benefit to your beauty regime?